rudolfsg/stablegp/README.md

 ## Things to be aware of

 1. **Hyperparameters**: The number of inducing points `num_inducing` is the only hyperparameter that requires tuning.
 Using more inducing points guarantees higher predictive accuracy at the cost of more computation and memory usage.
+If you don't know how many inducing points to use, run `model.fit_automatic()` shown in `extended_example.py` until model accuracy is good enough.

 2. **Data preprocessing**: You should standardise your data to mean 0 and unit variance e.g. via SciPy [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).
 This reduces the chance of numerical errors.